Skip to contents

 show_file("path/to/your/file.txt", pattern = "example")

-# Print code lines within R code chunks
+# Print all code lines within R code chunks

 # Display the last 5 lines of a text file, ignoring missing lines at the end